tts-tcq-2025/refactor-vital-monitor-Dhruthi-Jain/README.md

 Continuous monitoring of vital signs, such as respiration and heartbeat, plays a crucial role in early detection and prediction of conditions that may affect the wellbeing of a patient.

-Monitoring requires accurate reading and thresholding of the vitals.
+Monitoring requires accurate reading and thresholding of the vitals and warnings before the value reaches critical range.

 ## Issues

 - The code here has high complexity in a single function.
 - The code is not modular
 - The tests are not complete - they do not cover all the needs of a consumer
+- extend a feature

 ## Tasks